 Keep up-to-date with vaccines that help to prevent common infections.
 This is especially

 true if you work or live around people who have hepatitis and other viral infections.

-- Finish all antibiotics as prescribed.
-Do not stop your antibiotics because you may
+Finish all antibiotics as prescribed.
+Don't stop your antibiotics because you may

 When should I call my healthcare provider?

 If your symptoms get worse or you have new symptoms, let your healthcare provider

 Nephrotic syndrome develops when there is damage to the filtering part of the kidneys